taqiaden/GraspAgent/README.md

 ```

 - The segmentation queries are forwarded to a separate repository where a mask of the target object/s is retrieved.
-- We used the open source repository Grounded SAM 2.0 for the dedication and segmentation task:
+- We used the open source repository Grounded SAM 2.0 for the dedication and segmentation tasks:
     - [Grounded SAM 2.0](https://github.com/IDEA-Research/Grounded-SAM-2)